Lung Cancer Stages Proper Staging Leads to Appropriate Treatments

 Stage 4

-This is the advanced stage of lung cancer.
-Among the lung cancer stages, prognosis for the final stage is very poor and prevention of symptoms to worsen is impossible.
+This is one of the advanced stages of cancer.
+Among the lung cancer stages, prognosis for the final stages is very poor and prevention of symptoms to worsen is impossible.

 the tumor has spread to another part of your body like the liver, bones, brain, adrenal glands OR